Research

 Rewarding the best projects in language innovation

 With the Imminent Research Grants project, each year, Imminent allocates €100,000 to fund five original research projects with grants of €20,000 each to explore the most advanced frontiers in the world of language services.
-Imminent expects the call to appeal to startuppers, researchers, innovators, authors, university labs, organizations and companies.
-A research grant will be assigned to one project in each of the following categories: Language economics – Language data – Machine learning algorithms for translation – Human-computer interaction – Neuroscience of language.
+A research grant is assigned to one project in each of the following categories: Language economics – Language data – Machine learning algorithms for translation – Human-computer interaction – Neuroscience of language.

 Research area – Language Data